kadurodrigues/movie-share/README.md

 Movie Share
 ======================

-Movie Share is a hybrid app by Phonegap + AngularJS + Ionic + Firebase, for finding movie information and keeping track of the movies you want to see and those you have already seen.
+Movie Share is a hybrid app developed in Phonegap + AngularJS + Ionic + Firebase, for finding movie information and keeping track of the movies you want to see and those you have already seen.

 ## Getting Started